PrestaShop/open-source/code-of-conduct/code-of-conduct-en.md

 This Code of Conduct applies to all people contributing to the Project, namely by online contributions, whether it is repositories, forum posts or on social media.

-It also applies to public spaces, during PrestaShop event, namely the PSD, PS Connect, meet-up or any other event during which an individual or a group of individuals represent the Project.
+It also applies to public spaces, during PrestaShop event, namely the PSD, PS Connect, meet-up or any other event during which an individual or a group of individuals represents the Project.

 The Code of Conduct applies to any member of the PrestaShop community, whether it is PrestaShop employees, partners, ambassadors, moderators or any other members on the contributory sites and PrestaShop social media.

 ## Expected behaviours

-The Code of conduct aiming to create a positive and benevolent community, the following principles must be ensured in order to have constructive and respectful exchanges :
+The Code of conduct aims to create a positive and benevolent community, the following principles must be ensured in order to have constructive and respectful exchanges :

 - If you want to help others, be patient and benevolent.
 It may be difficult to learn to participate in our community, especially for new members.
 Be supportive while they learn;
  - If you need help, make it easy for other members to help you.
 The community is made possible thanks to all its volunteers.
 Don’t worry if other members or moderators suggest changes, edit or reformulate your question: they try to make your question understandable and interesting to as many people as possible;
 - Be respectful, courteous and polite.
 It is essential that community members show respect for each other, even when there are different opinions.
 The community welcomes any person, of different backgrounds and identities, interested in the Project and wishing to participate in its development;
 - If someone points out that your behaviour is making others uncomfortable, stop doing it.
 Sometimes, people unconsciously say things that negatively affect others.
 Even if it wasn’t your intent, apologize.
 When you share feedback, avoid sarcasm and jokes.
 Be open to receiving constructive feedback;
 - You are requested to ensure that any interaction you have within the community remains lawful.
 Share content that you own or that you have the right to share and please do not share any sensitive information, content that you do not own, etc;
 - You are requested to stay within the framework of the Project during a discussion with other members of the community.
-Except for the case where a module can resolve a problem encountered in the use of PrestaShop solution, or event sponsorship, spam or advertising messages are not welcome.
+Except for the case where a module can resolve a problem encountered in the use of PrestaShop solution, or as part of an official event sponsorship, spam or advertising messages are not welcome.

 This list is not exhaustive or comprehensive.
-We expect the code to be followed in spirit as much as in the letter.
+We expect the code to be followed in spirit as much as in acts.

 ## Unacceptable behaviours